Trevor Jobe: Professional

-As a member of the Nashville Knights during the 1992-1993 ECHL season, Jobe would complete what is considered to be the best statistical season in ECHL history.
+As a member of the Nashville Knights during the 1992-1993 ECHL season, Jobe completed what is considered to be the best statistical season in ECHL history.
 On December 10, 1992, Jobe was recalled by the New Haven Senators.
-Jobe would score 3 points in 3 games before being returned to Nashville.
-Upon his return from New Haven, Jobe would start a scoring streak that would start on December 19, 1992 and would run 86 days.
+Jobe scored 3 points in 3 games before being returned to Nashville.
+Upon his return from New Haven, Jobe started a scoring streak on December 19, 1992 that ran 86 days.
 On March 14, Jobe's streak finally ended.
-Over 38 consecutive games, Jobe would score 112 points.
+Over 38 consecutive games, Jobe scored 112 points.
 During that time, Jobe broke the single-season goal scoring record, previously held by Erie Panther Bill McDougall who had 80 goals.
-Jobe would score his 81st goal of the season on March 2, 1993.
-Jobe would finish the season with 85 goals.
-Jobe would also break McDougall's point record of 148 points by 17 points, giving him 165 for the season.
+Jobe scored his 81st goal of the season on March 2, 1993, and finished the season with 85 goals.
+Jobe also broke McDougall's point record of 148 points by 17 points, giving him 165 for the season.

-During this season, Jobe would lead the league in shots (331), goals (85), power play goals (24), game-winning goals (10, tied with Wheeling's Darren Schwartz), and hat tricks (12, including a five-goal game on January 24, 1993 and three four-goal games).
+During this season, Jobe led the league in shots (331), goals (85), power play goals (24), game-winning goals (10, tied with Wheeling's Darren Schwartz), and hat tricks (12, including a five-goal game on January 24, 1993 and three four-goal games).

-Jobe would also become the first person to record back to back hat tricks in ECHL history.
-Jobe would score three goals on October 20, 1992 in a 6–5 victory over the Knoxville Cherokees and would match the feat by scoring another three goals in a 7–1 victory the following night, also against the Knoxville Cherokees.
-Jobe would also become the first person to score 50 goals in 37 games, a feat later accomplished by the Wichita Thunder's Paul Jackson.
-Coincidentally, Jobe would later play for Wichita.
+Jobe also became the first person to record back-to-back hat tricks in ECHL history.
+He scored three goals on October 20, 1992 in a 6–5 victory over the Knoxville Cherokees and matched the feat by scoring another three goals in a 7–1 victory the following night, also against the Knoxville Cherokees.
+He became the first person to score 50 goals in 37 games, a feat later accomplished by the Wichita Thunder's Paul Jackson.
+Coincidentally, Jobe later played for Wichita.